 - Increase your body awareness, so that you can feel the tick whilst it’s crawling on your skin.
 Ask your body to send you a picture or a feeling, when a tick is on you.
 Listen to your body.

 - We live in an energetic universe, which means that your emotional state is reflected in the events around you.
 Lyme disease is connected to boundaries and fear.
 Working with these themes on a personal level, will effectively shift your energetic signature and when you non-longer have a matching energetic signature, the amount of ticks you attract will be reduced considerably.

 - If you got bitten, don’t panic.
-Not every tick bite does lead to lyme disease and the quicker you remove it, the higher the change, that you body can neutralize small amounts of it.
+Not every tick bite does lead to Lyme disease and the quicker you remove it, the higher the change, that your body can neutralize small amounts of it.
 You need to be present, precise and grounded whilst you remove the tick, to make sure you do it right.

 - Always carry tick removal equipment when going out into nature, including disinfectant.

 - When outdoors, check 3 to 5 times a day.
-Don’t wait till you get home.
+Don’t wait until you get home.

 - Ask someone to check for you or use a hand-mirror to look at yourself.

 - Ticks especially like the soft skin between our legs, around the genitals, under the arms, at the back of our knees, around the hips and the ankles, as well as between the toes.
 You are on a tick mission, so don’t get overly distracted whilst looking at the beauty of your body temple.

 - The quicker you remove the tick the better because you reduce the duration of the interaction between the tick and your bloodstream.

 - No scratching or twisting, no oil and no flames!
 When you irritate the tick, it wants to disconnect from your body and empties its stomach content including the bacteria into your blood stream.